dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 <img src='/images/tl_nlp/word2vec.png' width="50%"/>
 </p>

-*How amazingly word2vec learns the captials and relation with the countries?* Just through simple arithmetic algebra, a + b - c gives the correct answer.
+*How amazingly word2vec learns the captials and relation with the countries in first example?* Just through simple arithmetic algebra, a + b - c gives the correct answer i.e. France:Paris :: Japan: ?, the answer it predicts is Tokyo, so cool.

 In above embedding models, a word is assigned the same vector representation no matter where it appears and how it's used, because word embeddings rely on just a look-up table.
 In other word, they ignore *polysemy* — a concept that words can have multiple meanings.
 To take this point home, let's consider a example, The way Messi *plays* football, can only be par with the greatest Broadway *plays*.
 Notice the word *plays* in the sentence, the first plays is related to playing while the second plays is more related to drama.
 The traditional embedding models will assign the same vector for both words when in turn we need embedding that also takes into consideration the context in which the word is used.
 Those are the embeddings we will learn about in following approaches and how can we achieve such *context-conscious* embeddings.